-Some people will have excellent software/coding skills and will be able to quickly complete many of the in-class exercises.
+• Some people will have excellent software/coding skills and will be able to quickly complete many of the in-class exercises.
 For those who consistently find themselves in this situation I offer an opportunity.

-• The 2nd problem set - which is not yet assigned - will be very similar to exercises completed in class.
+• The later problem set(s) will be very similar to exercises completed in class.
 I will offer extra credit for completing the problems using a different device.
 Playstation, mobile phone, dedicated GPU machine, etc.